 Q: Who is eligible to enroll in a Winter Session course?

-A: At this time, Winter Session is only open to enrolled undergraduate Brown and Brown-RISD Dual Degree students.
+A: At this time, Winter Session is only open to enrolled undergraduate Brown students.
+Brown-RISD Dual Degree students should contact their academic advisor to confirm eligibility.
 Students must have been enrolled at Brown for the fall semester (on campus or on an approved study abroad program) in order to register for and attend Winter Session.
 December completers (0.5-ers) may be eligible with approval from the DOC Office.

 Note: Upon request, doctoral students may be eligible to enroll in Winter Session courses, pending instructor permission and Graduate School approval.
 Doctoral students who are approved to enroll in a Winter Session course will be responsible for paying tuition independently for that course.
 Master's students are not eligible to enroll in Winter Session courses.
 Please direct questions to Vanessa Ryan, Associate Dean of the Graduate School.

 Q: Can I enroll in a Brown Winter Session course if I have already taken four Brown summer courses?